-Our non-profit society began 30 years ago with a group of concerned citizens who wanted to create awareness about our pristine eco-system, the then endangered Grey Whale population, and our coastal traditions.
-And although the Grey Whales' numbers have increased, the celebration continues!
+Our non-profit society began 30 years ago with a group of concerned citizens who wanted to create awareness about our pristine eco-system, the then endangered Gray Whale population, and our coastal traditions.
+And although the Gray Whales' numbers have increased, the celebration continues!
 Our festivities each spring are centered around the migration of these great ocean giants, from Mexico to the Artic - and from our shores you can witness these whales silently gliding past.

 A Chapter in the history of the Pacific Rim Whale Festival

 Each year, the air is heavy with mist and an ethereal magic.

 It’s the first Sunday of the Whale Festival, and it’s impossible to avoid the contagious energy of the crowd - mostly locals brushing elbows with visitors - spoons in hand, waiting for the next ladle-full of what could be the winning Chowder Chowdown concoction of the year!
 Eyeballing the crowd, I catch a wink of satisfaction from local west coast resident Brian Congdon.
 He’s between spoonfuls, comparing secretive chowder votes scrawled on a napkin with his grandkids.